haribharadwaj/syllabi/CSD2087_HearingConservationRestoration.md

 Trauma to the ear from sound and ototoxic agents is often preventable.
 This course will focus on 1) the epidemiology of such trauma, and understanding the mechanisms that damage the inner ear, 2) selection and implementation of hearing protection methods including noise control, physical hearing protection, and pharmacological otoprotective agents, 3) understanding and implementing national guidelines for hearing protection programs and overseeing ototoxicity monitoring programs in medical and clinical-trial contexts, 4) exploring the emerging area of hearing restoration post trauma.

 ## Learning Outcomes
-1. Understand the auditory and non-auditory effects of acoustic overexposure.
+1. Describe the auditory and non-auditory effects of acoustic overexposure.
 2. Identify the key components of hearing-loss prevention programs, and design protocols and materials for implementing national guidelines for hearing protection.
 3. Perform environmental acoustic measurements, personal exposure assessments, selection of hearing protection devices, and estimation of real-world acoustic attentuation provided by such devices for an individual user.
-4. Understand basic concepts in pharmacology, identify common drugs used in otolaryngological practice, and important classes of drugs and other substances with known ototoxicity.
+4. Describe basic concepts in pharmacology, identify common drugs used in otolaryngological practice, and important classes of drugs and other substances with known ototoxicity.
 5. Develop materials for implementing ototoxicity monitoring in medical contexts and clinical trials.
-6. Understand the molecular mechanisms leading to noise- and drug-induced hearing damage (and their overlap), and identify candidate targets and agents for otoprotection and restoration.
+6. Apply knowledge about the molecular mechanisms leading to noise- and drug-induced hearing damage (and their overlap), to identify candidate targets and agents for otoprotection and restoration.

 ASHA Certification 2020 Standards Knowledge and Skills Outcomes (Standard II) addressed by this course include: